 Editor’s note: Looking for a time and attendance system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-In a 9/80 work schedule, there is a two-week cycle where the employee works nine hours a day (usually Monday through Thursday) and eight hours a day on the last day of the first week (Friday).
+Some businesses use a compressed workweek alternative called a 9/80 schedule.
+A 9/80 work schedule has a two-week cycle where the employee works nine hours daily (usually Monday through Thursday) and eight hours a day on the last day of the first week (Friday).

-9/80 work schedule example
+9/80 workweek example